-- A. Lien waivers must be submitted from ALL subcontractors and vendors that equal 100% of the amount paid from the previous requisitions upon reaching and/or exceeding the following construction completion percentages: 25%, 50%, 75% and at release of retainage. - 1.
-Blanket lien waivers are not acceptable; and, - 2.
-A lien waiver summary sheet must also be submitted. - 3.
-Lien waivers that are not submitted on the official CHFA Lien Waiver form will not be accepted. - B. There should be no editing formulas in the contractor's requisition; any numbers input should be rounded down to the nearest whole dollar. - 1.
-Formulas are put in place in the template to auto-calculate when needed. - C. Change orders must be approved by CHFA Technical Services before requisitioning for them. - D. The latest Excel workbooks should be used - 1.
-The developer should be sending the latest, updated Excel workbooks which include changes, if any, that were made on the last requisition; and, - 2.
-It is important to use the latest version to ensure that if there is an error, it won't be carried through to the next month's requisition. - E. General requirements monthly requisition amount is a calculation which is based off of months of construction per the GC contract. - F. It is important that the amount requested for payment per line item is never more than the budgeted amount for that line item.
-If a line item budgeted amount is not sufficient to cover the amount actually expended, the Mortgagor should be notified.
-The CHFA underwriter or asset manager should need to be contacted immediately by Mortgagor regarding the issue. - G. Paid invoices detailing the actual amounts paid for bond premium costs and building permit fees are required for reimbursement.
+- 3. Lien waivers that are not submitted on the official CHFA Lien Waiver form or that have been altered will not be accepted. - B. There should be no editing formulas in the contractor's requisition or advance; any numbers entered should be rounded down to the nearest whole dollar.
+Formulas are put in place in the template to auto-calculate when needed.
+These fields are locked on the templates and cannot be changed unless pre-approved by CHFA.
+The instructions tab at the beginning of each excel workbook will show how each form should be completed and which areas are available for editing. - C. Change orders must be pre-approved by CHFA Technical Services before requisitioning for them. - D. The latest Excel workbooks uploaded on the projects ShareFile should always be used for each requisition. - 1.
+The Owner/Mortgagor should be sending the latest, updated Excel workbooks which include changes, if any, that were made on the last requisition to corresponding parties; and, - 2.
+It is important to use the latest version to ensure that if there is an error, it won't be carried through to the next month's requisition. - E. General requirements monthly requisition amount is a calculation which is determined from the months of construction per the GC contract. - F. It is important that the amount requested for payment per line item is never more than the amount budgeted for that line item.
+If a line-item amount budgeted is not sufficient to cover the amount expended, the Owner/Mortgagor should be notified.
+The CHFA underwriter or asset manager should be contacted immediately by Owner/Mortgagor regarding the issue.
+Budget mods must be approved by CHFA. - G. Paid invoices detailing the actual amounts paid for bond premium costs and building permit fees are required for reimbursement. - H. Soft Costs invoices must include reference to the property name and/or address. - I. Electronic signatures are not acceptable, and all signatures must be wet blue ink. - J. Incomplete advance packages cannot be processed.
+All signed forms along with corresponding back-up must be uploaded to ShareFile for the submission to be considered a "complete advance package".

-VII.
+VIII.
 APPENDIX - CAPITAL COSTS